wan2land/aws-cdk-samples/README.md

 - [sample-nuxt-app](./sample-nuxt-app)
   - aws-cdk (no global installation required)
   - typescript (infra only)
-  - express (with aws-serverless-express)
+  - nuxt (with express & aws-serverless-express)
-  - nuxt

 ## Postings